 Follow Your Doctor’s Orders: From Diagnosis to the Value of your Injury Claim in NC

-If you have a personal injury claim open, one of the areas of financial recovery that goes into the evaluation of your claim will be medical special damages, which are economic damages.
-With respect to these economic damages, there is no cap to the amount you may recover.
+If you have a personal injury claim open, one of the areas of the financial recovery that goes into the evaluation of your claim will be medical special damages, which are economic damages.
+With respect to these economic damages, there is no cap on the amount you may recover.
 This damage amount must, however, be actual amounts paid, or necessary to be paid, to satisfy the medical billing.
-For some clients this may mean out-of-pocket payments made under a deductible or through co-payments.
+For some clients, this may mean out-of-pocket payments made under a deductible or through co-payments.
 It also means amounts which a client still owes to a medical provider on an open account.
 In such cases, you want to make sure you recover absolutely everything so that, even if you paid something out of pocket, you are reimbursed for it.
-The monetary value of your injury claim will depend not only on the receipts you provide, but also on other factors.
+The monetary value of your injury claim will depend not only on the receipts you provide but also on other factors.

 MEDICAL TREATMENT: THE VALUE OF YOUR RECOVERY